 What Happens When A Company Gets It Wrong?

 But, anything that can interfere in any way with genes is considered a drug.
-This means Genefique should have undergone much more rigorous testing, which cost a hell of a lot of money.
-Lancome obviously wasn’t bothered to do it, yet thought it’d be a good idea to make drug claims to make people want to buy the serum.
+This means Genefique should have undergone much more rigorous testing… and those cost a hell of a lot of money.

 The result?
 Lancome had to hastily change the marketing spiel or Genefique would have been pulled from the market.

 Mind you, though, they didn’t have to change the formula.
 No one bothered to check if there’s anything in the product that can really affect the way genes behave.

 As long as Lancome limits itself to making only cosmetic claims, and uses no ingredient with a well known therapeutic history, it can keep using whatever it is it’s using.

 And, if you ask me, that’s fucked up.
 Because if the product can really “boost the activity of genes” then it needs to be throughoutly tested before it can be sold to prevent any possible unwanted side effects.